 Baton Rouge is 14 miles north of Plaquemine on the east side of the Mississippi river and New Orleans is about 80 miles south.
 The main heritage is French, but many other nationalities are found as well.
 Points of interest include the old historic locks, the Waterfront Park, the Iberville Parish Museum, the antebellum home and resort of Nottoway, St. Louis Plantation, and the Plaquemine Civic Center.
 The community is energetic and hard working and the residents host three separate Mardi Gras Krewes during the season.

-Copyright © 2019 Episcopal Holy Communion - All Rights Reserved.
+Copyright © 2019 Episcopal Church of the Holy Communion - All Rights Reserved.